 • Multimedia Restrictions: We will be viewing your submission electronically and in full color, but all submissions will be converted to PDF files, so animation, video, music, etc. will not translate over.

-The new Chicago Booth essay question gives you a set of photos and text describing and depicting a range of student activities at Booth – from students in India as part of a Global Social Impact Practicum to an MBA sailing race – and asks you to choose one that resonates with you.
+This Chicago Booth essay question provides a set of photos and text describing and depicting a range of student activities at Booth – from a student taking notes in class to a group scuba diving in Central America– and asks you to choose one that resonates with you.

 Your first step is to do as much school research as possible on Chicago.
 Visit campus.
 Attend events.
 Speak to alumni.
 Read the admissions blog.
 Whatever you are capable of doing to experience the community for yourself before starting your application will be invaluable as you set pen to paper.